-View information about processes
+View information about Mac processes in Activity Monitor

 Processes are programs running on your Mac.
 Processes can be apps, system apps used by macOS, or invisible background processes.